ABCGop/VxMusic/README.md

 Any trademark, service mark, trade name, or other intellectual property rights used in this project are owned by the respective owners.
 # VxMusic
+this project is created by Me but the main author of this project is maxrave-dev